 For PUSCH repetition Type B, the number of nominal repetitions is given by numberofrepetitions.
+In case the number of nominal repetitions >1, the PUSCH is limited to a single transmission layer.
 For the n-th nominal repetition, n = 0, …, numberofrepetitions - 1,